 - Remove fromt the heat and set aside.

-- Leave to cool, then add the eggs and flour, and knead into a smooth, but sticky dough.
+- Leave to cool, then add the eggs and flour, and knead into a smooth, but very sticky dough.

 - Take one-two tablespoons of dough, flatten it up, then place a plum in the middle and wrap the dough around it.